Q: #357. The Bible says in several verses that Jesus was "hanged on a tree." Could Jesus have been crucified on a tree and not a cross?

 By: Steve Shirley

 The "cross" is mentioned 28 times in the New Testament.
-The Greek word "stauros" is used for the cross and it is defined just as we define it today.
-History has clearly shown us that the cross was a form of Roman execution.
-All evidence, both Biblical and historical points to an actual cross being used to murder Jesus, as opposed to "a tree."
-(Also, consider that Simon was compelled to carry the cross for Jesus on the way to His execution: Mk 15:21.)
+The Greek word "stauros" is used for "cross," which according Strong's, means: "a stake or post (as set upright), i.e. (spec.) a pole or cross (as an instrument of capital punishment).
+In addition to this, history has clearly shown us that the cross was a form of Roman execution.
+Both Biblical and historical evidence points to an actual cross being used to murder Jesus, as opposed to "a tree."
+(Also, consider that Simon was compelled to carry the cross (not a tree) for Jesus on the way to His execution: Mk 15:21.)